-Are you ready to take the next steps toward studying abroad?
+Are you ready to take the next steps toward studying or interning abroad?

 - Why do I want to go abroad?

 - Which aspects of study abroad are most important to me (language immersion, program duration, location, etc.)?

 - What subject areas do I want to study?

 - Do I need to fulfill any academic requirements abroad?